sleepyzardo/sleepyzardo/README.md

 # My Interests
 - I make programs and scripts in Python.
-- I occasionally do Freelancing and make bots in Python just for fun.
+- I occasionally do Freelancing and make discord bots in Python.
 - My main focus is Python at the moment.

 # About Me